Opto22/node-red-contrib-pac/DEVELOPERS.md

 Running all tests requires the following:

- 1. A PAC controller with:
+ 1. An EPIC or SNAP PAC controller with:
-    1. 9.5 or greater firmware.
+    1. (SNAP PAC only) 9.5 or greater firmware.
-    1. REST API configured for HTTP access, and at least one API key.
+    1. REST API configured for HTTP or HTTPS access, and at least one API key.
     1. Running the PAC Control Basic strategy named NodeRedTester, which is located in the _test/pac_ folder.
  1. A local copy of the _settings.json_ file.
     1. From within _ts/test/exernal_, copy _settings.json.tmpl_ to _settings.json_.
-    1. Adjust the file to use your PAC's address and API key.
+    1. Adjust the file to use your device's address and API key.

 To run all the tests, run: